 Getting beaten then deciding that you want to do better next time is a start.
 But, actually stepping up to the plate and hiring a coach to improve your game, that's how real champions get to the next level.

 Of course, you can hire a poker coach (like me).
 Your poker coach can help you figure out where your poker leaks are and help you take steps to plug those leaks.
-But, you don’t need to hire a coach.
+But, you don't need to hire a coach.
 You can choose instead to study and improve upon your weaknesses off-the-felt.
-So, after a particularly bad session where you know you made a lot of mistakes, write down those mistakes in your poker journal and work on fixing them one at a time.
+So, after a particularly bad session where you know you made a lot of mistakes, write down those mistakes in your poker journal (click here for my free 21-page Poker Journal) and work on fixing them one at a time.
 If you don’t know how to respond to 3bets, study and practice your 3bet defense.
 If one particular player is giving you headaches, dive into their database of hands to see all their showdown hands and how they play different hand strengths on each street.

 Kobe doesn’t care about losing, but he works to not let it happen again.

 I really like that final thing Mike discussed about how Kobe didn't care about losing.
 Losing is just a part of any game that you play.
 What Kobe cared about, though, was being better the next time because he didn't want to lose again.

 This is what we must strive for as poker players.
 Results don’t matter, but if you fail to learn from mistakes and losing sessions, you’ll never become a great player.
 Treat losing sessions and mistakes as opportunities to learn and improve your skills.
 Analyze what happened and why, then work to do better next time.

 - Study off-the-felt to improve your strategies and your understanding of one particular situation at a time.